TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

 In this section we discuss some theoretical properties of \acronym, including its computational complexity.
-Due to space limitation proofs are deferred to the Appendix.
+Due to space limitations proofs are deferred to the Appendix.
 We first consider the invariance properties of \acronym.
 Recall that a graph is described by its features $\f_1,\f_2,\ldots, \f_l$ and adjacency matrix $A$.
-If we apply a permutation $P$ to the vertices we obtain a new adjacency matrix $PAP^T$ and features $P\f_k$.
+If we apply a permutation $\pi$ to the vertices, with the corresponding permutation matrix $P=P_\pi$, we obtain a new adjacency matrix $PAP^T$ and features $P\f_k$.
 Clearly, we would like a model that acts on graphs to provide the same output for the original and permuted graphs.
 In graph labeling tasks this means we would like the output of \acronym to be invariant to $P$.
-In the case of vertex prediction, we expect equivariance such that if the graph is permuted with $P$ then the prediction for the vertex $\pi(i)$ would be the same as the prediction for the vertex $i$ in the original graph~\cite{gnns_invariance}.
+In the case of vertex labeling, we expect equivariance such that if the graph is permuted with $P$ then the prediction for the vertex $\pi(i)$ would be the same as the prediction for the vertex $i$ in the original graph~\cite{gnns_invariance}.
 The next lemma shows that this is the case for \acronym.